MicrosoftDocs/learn/learn-pr/wwl-data-ai/create-classification-model-azure-machine-learning-designer/includes/8-deploy-service.md

 > [!NOTE]
 > The JSON above defines features for a patient, and uses the **predict-diabetes** service you created to predict a diabetes diagnosis.

 3. Select **Test**.
-On the right hand of the screen, you should see the output **'predicted_price'**.
-The output is the predicted price for a vehicle with the particular input features specified in the data.
+On the right hand of the screen, you should see the output **'diabetic'**.
+The output is 1 if the patient is predicted to have diabetes, and 0 if the patient is predicted not to have diabetes.

     ![Screenshot of the Test pane.](../media/test-interface.png)